University Pain and Spine Center

 Consider enrolling in pain management if you’re among the more than 50 million Americans who experience chronic pain.
-At the University Pain Medicine Center, with offices in Murray Hill, New York City, and throughout New Jersey, the pain management specialists offer complete pain management, including cold laser therapy, interventional injections, and surgery.
+At the University Pain and Spine Center, with offices in Murray Hill, New York City, and throughout New Jersey, the pain management specialists offer complete pain management, including cold laser therapy, interventional injections, and surgery.
 To request a pain management consultation, call the nearest office or book online today.

 Pain management is an internal medicine subspecialty that diagnoses and treats chronic pain.
 Everyone experiences aches and pains occasionally, but if your symptoms last three months or longer, it may indicate an underlying medical issue.
 Early intervention and treatment can reduce uncomfortable symptoms and improve your quality of life.